23 Things Grammarly Can and Can’t Do in 2025 (an FAQ)

 If you’re considering investing in Grammarly, you may question what it can and can’t do.

-The free version of Grammarly improves your writing by finding and fixing grammar, punctuation, and spelling mistakes.
+Grammarly’s free version improves your writing by finding and fixing grammar, punctuation, and spelling mistakes.
 Grammarly Premium offers more value by making your writing clear, consistent, and compelling while ensuring the proper tone and the absence of plagiarism.

 What Grammarly Can and Can’t Do for You